 Want to learn more about the importance of sourcing food from ethical and sustainable sources?
 Start doing so today, by equipping yourself with the knowledge about pesticides killing fish...

 Every year, millions of fish in fish farms, lakes, rivers, and seas are killed by pesticides.
 These slippery friends die from pesticides if they’re improved applied to the land, but mostly from rainfall, causing the pesticides to drift downhill towards water streams.

 The economic value of these fish, which are killed annually by pesticides, has now reached £8 to 21 million!
 What’s more, with the difficulty of tracing these deaths, this number is most likely underestimated.

 At the Leisure F&B Expo, we want to keep those within the food industry informed on the latest issues, providing tips for future reference.
 That's why we offer FREE tickets to our show; to make sure all food and beverage coorindators, from all sectors, can stay in the loop!
 This August has been the home for International Fishing Month, so what better time to inform you of the problems with pesticides killing fish, and what we can do about it.

 Why are Pesticides a Problem For Fish?

 Yes, pesticides can cause fish deaths, in large quantities.
 That said, it’s not just deaths that are caused.
 In fact, with prolonged, but minimal, exposure, the effects on fish can be noticeable.

-A biological opinion, drafted by the National Marine Fisheries Service (NMFS) in 2012, was shown to the Environmental Protection Agency (read more about this, from the EPA, here).
+A biological opinion drafted by the National Marine Fisheries Service (NMFS) in 2012, was shown to the Environmental Protection Agency (read more about this, from the EPA, here).
 It concluded that agriculture herbicides—oryzalin, trifluralin, and pendimethalin—pose a direct threat to around 50% of some endangered fish species.
 These include the Puget Sound steelhead species and Pacific salmon.